PampX/FORMATION_Deep_Reinforcement_Learning/UNIT 1/md.md

 between 0 and 1
 The larger the gamma, the smaller the discount.
 This means our agent cares more about the long-term reward.

+# Type of tasks

+Episodic : starting point and ending point
+Continuing : task that continue forever

+# Exploration / Exploitation trade-off
+Exploration : trying random actions in order to find  more information about the environment Exploitation : using known information to maximize the reward